Mac10-2000/Light/README.md

 # Light

-A Library to Control trafficlights.
+A Library to control trafficlights.
+Contains a modifiable programm that runs a typical traficlight cycle.